Thursday, March 8, 2012

 I am currently working on an article on Henry Blackaby, which I was hoping to be finished with by now for posting, but time has a way of getting away from me!
 So today I’m giving you another episode of random things I’ve read on the ‘net.

 Fist up, TBN, that heretical Word of Faith network, is having more woes.
 A lawsuit really exposes “cover-ups of sexual and criminal scandals” behind the scenes of TBN.
 Of course this is consistent with heretics - sexual immorality seems to be one of the first footprints, and greed is another one.
 The leadership of TBN have acquired exorbitant wealth on the backs of their gullible followers.
-As with other heretical groups, those who challenge the status quo of TBN are threatened with death.
-This is just another proof that there is nothing of God in their cult.

 The fact that most Christians tend to ignore the danger from TBN and other false teachers is something I find frustrating.
 Even more frustrating are those who even say exposing them is wrong and “judgmental!”
 Ken Silva, over at Apprising Ministries, has a very good article about Christians needing to be “provoked” about false teachings.

 There has been a lot going on in the blogosphere about Rick Warren and his compromising with Islam.
 Information has been changing and updating almost daily.
 The main point is that Warren has already compromised with Islam, and now seems to be going even farther.
 I will provide links to four of the latest articles for your perusal and challenge you to follow the story as it unravels.
 The first one is from Sola Sisters blog, while the second, third and fourth are from Apprising Ministries.
 Personally, I think Warren is being less than honest about the situation.